Dufourspitze: First ascents

 The west flank and the Monte Rosa Glacier.
 The Nordend (left) is separated from the summit by the Silbersattel.

 The first approaches to the summit were made from the northern slopes over the Gorner glacier via the Silbersattel (4,510 m).
 This pass was first reached on 12 August 1847 by Matthias and Johann zum Taugwald (guides from Zermatt whose name is also written "Zumtaugwald"), Johann Brantschen and Joseph Moser guiding the French professors Victor Puisieux and Edouard Ordinaire.
-Precisely a year later (12 August 1848), Johann Madutz from Matt, Glarus, and Matthias Zumtaugwald guided the Swiss theologian :de:Melchior Ulrich to the pass for an ascent of the highest summit.
+Precisely a year later (12 August 1848), Johann Madutz from Matt, Glarus, and Matthias Zumtaugwald guided the Swiss theologian Melchior Ulrich to the pass for an ascent of the highest summit.
 Ulrich had to give up, but the guides proceeded to climb to what they thought to be the Eastern summit of the Dufourspitze (Ostspitze, since 2014 Dunantspitze, 4632 m) and established a new altitude record in Switzerland.
 The descent over the same route was so tricky that Madutz at places had to lower down Zum Taugwald by rope.
 Three years later, on 22 August 1851, Johann Zumtaugwald returned, with Peter Taugwalder and Peter Inderbinen and the Swiss botanist brothers Adolf and Hermann Schlagintweit to repeat this ascent.
 They did not dare to traverse to the western summit, which the Schlagintweits estimated to be 7 meters higher.
-In 1891, W.A.B.
-Coolidge analyzed these ascents and concluded that both parties had reached the 4,618 m Grenzgipfel instead, which is a mere 50 meters to the east of Ostspitze.
+In 1891, W. A. B. Coolidge analyzed these ascents and concluded that both parties had reached the 4,618 m Grenzgipfel instead, which is a mere 50 meters to the east of Ostspitze.
 He transferred the honor of first climbing the Ostgipfel to Ulrich Lauener from Lauterbrunnen and the brothers Christopher, Edmund and James G. Smyth from Great Yarmouth, who reached the Ostspitze on 1 September 1854 from the Silbersattel.
 Some sources have the Zumtaugwald brothers also among this party.
 Zumtaugwald brothers returned twice more to the East summit, Johann and Matthias 10 days later (11 Sep 1854) with Edward Shirley Kennedy and Benedict Leir, and Matthias and Stephan later again with Edward Levi Ames.
 On these five occasions they never tried the difficult traverse to the western summit, also because the summits were both mapped as 4,638 m high at the time.
 Partially with the technical difficulty (UIAA III) of the route from Silbersattel in mind, many consider the Madutz and Zumtaugwald ascent in 1849 the true first ascent of Monta Rosa.